jlan84/maximum-likelihood-est-assignment/README.md

 Use your function to compute the *log-likelihood* of each of these coins given the sequence of coin flips.
 Which coin is more likely the one you chose and flipped?
 Does this align with your intuition?

 5\.
-Make a bar chart of these two probabilities.
+Make a bar chart of these two log-likelihoods.
 Here's how the resulting chart should look.

 <p align=center>
 <img src="img/two-coin-likelihood.png" alt="Example of Two Coin Likelihood Function">